Shadow and stability of quantum-corrected black holes: The quantum gravitational effects

 \section{The quantum gravitational effects}

-In this section, we will study the quantum gravity effects on observables such as the BH shadow, the quasinormal modes and the ringdown waveform, and compare them to those of Schwarzschild case.
+In this section, we will study the quantum gravity effects on observables such as the BH shadow, the QNMs and the ringdown waveform, and compare them to those of Schwarzschild case.